andresmunozit/node-js-application-development-lfw211/05_KEY_JAVASCRIPT_CONCEPTS/key-javascript-concepts.md

 ```

-The `wolf` object is a plain JavaScript object (literal syntax), the prototype of plain JS objects
-is `Object.prototype`.

 To describe the prototype chain:
 - the prototype of `rufus` is `dog`
 - the prototype of `dog` is `wolf`
-- the prototype of `wolf` is `Object.prototype`
+- the prototype of `wolf` is `Object.prototype`.
+The `wolf` object is a plain JavaScript object
+(literal syntax), the prototype of plain JS objects is `Object.prototype`.

 The `Object.getOwnPropertyDescriptor` can be used to get a **property descriptor** of an object, by
 specifying the object and the property name: